 “I certify under penalty of perjury under the laws of the State of California that the GHG reductions and GHG removal enhancements for which I am seeking ARB Offset Credits have not been issued any offset credits or been used for any GHG mitigation requirements in any other voluntary or mandatory program, except, if applicable, an Offset Project Registry pursuant to section 95980.1.”

-Determination for Timing and Duration of Initial Crediting Periods for Offset Projects Submitted Through ARB.
-The initial crediting period will begin with the date that the first verified GHG emission reductions and GHG removal enhancements occur, according to the first Positive Offset or Qualified Positive Offset Verification Statement that is received by ARB, unless otherwise specified in a Compliance Offset Protocol.
-An early action offset project that transitioned pursuant to the Program for Recognition of Early Action Offset Credits is considered to have begun its initial crediting period on the date that the first verified GHG emission reductions and GHG removal enhancements under a Compliance Offset Protocol took place according to the first Positive Offset or Qualified Positive Offset Verification Statement that was received by ARB.
+Determination for Timing and Duration of Initial Crediting Periods for Offset Projects Submitted Through CARB.
+The initial crediting period will begin with the date that the first verified GHG emission reductions and GHG removal enhancements occur, according to the first Positive Offset or Qualified Positive Offset Verification Statement that is approved by CARB, unless otherwise specified in a Compliance Offset Protocol.
+An early action offset project that transitioned pursuant to the Program for Recognition of Early Action Offset Credits is considered to have begun its initial crediting period on the date that the first verified GHG emission reductions and GHG removal enhancements under a Compliance Offset Protocol took place according to the first Positive Offset or Qualified Positive Offset Verification Statement that was approved by CARB.

 Determination for Timing and Duration of Renewed Crediting for Offset Projects Submitted Through ARB.
 A renewed crediting period will begin the day after the conclusion of the prior crediting period.